Heat kernel estimates for pseudodifferential operators, fractional Laplacians and Dirichlet-to-Neumann operators

-\endaffil \rightheadtext{Heat kernel estimates} \abstract The purpose of this article is to establish upper and lower estimates for the integral kernel of the semigroup $\exp(-tP)$ associated to a classical, strongly elliptic pseudodifferential operator $P$ of positive order on a closed manifold.
+The purpose of this article is to establish upper and lower estimates for the integral kernel of the semigroup $\exp(-tP)$ associated to a classical, strongly elliptic pseudodifferential operator $P$ of positive order on a closed manifold.
 The Poissonian bounds generalize those obtained for perturbations of fractional powers of the Laplacian.
 In the selfadjoint case, extensions to $t\in{\Bbb C}_+$ are studied.
-In particular, our results apply to the Dirichlet-to-Neumann semigroup. \endabstract \subjclass 35K08, 58J35, 58J40, 47D06 \endsubjclass
+In particular, our results apply to the Dirichlet-to-Neumann semigroup.